ravidorr/ForkSure/docs/features/WEBHOOK_SETUP.md

 ## Option 4: Simple Cloud Function

-If you have Google Cloud, AWS, or Vercel account:
+If you have a Google Cloud, AWS, or Vercel account:

 ```javascript
 // Example Vercel function